How to Write the Coalition Application Essay 2019-20

 Students shouldn’t be frightened to tackle difficult political issues in this prompt if they want to.
 It might be that students have particular views on abortion rights, civil liberties or international trade.
 US colleges love independent, engaged thinkers!

-This is also a question that is inviting students to think about bigger questions about the world around them.
+This is a question that students can use to think about bigger questions about the world around them and how they can have an effect on it.
 What kind of world are they growing up in?
 What kind of world do they foresee on the horizon?

-The open question might seem like the most tempting.
+The open question might seem the most tempting.
 Students have a wide range of options here.

 But it might not be the best option for everyone.
 For some, the open essay prompt is a risk.
 This prompt is perhaps best suited to students who have a strong opinion on viewpoint on something, or who feel like they have a really interesting story they want to tell, free of any specific prompt.